Spooky-Adventure/Spooky-Adventure-Source-Code/README.md

 ### Usage

-There is a script in the Kamek folder that invokes `makeGame.py`, which will build the project.
+There is a `makeSpookyAdv` script in the Kamek folder that invokes `makeGame.py`, which will build the project.

-- makeSpookyAdv

 On Windows, run the batch version - you can just double-click them.